-Top 10 Things to Do in Brasov
+Top 10 Things To Do in Brasov for the First Time Visitor

 Our guide to the top things to do in Brasov sums up the must-see attractions, the best sights and local celebrations that make this city one of the most popular destinations in Romania.
 From medieval monuments and centuries-old churches to its multicultural architecture and nearby castles and fortresses, Brasov has all it takes to make it to the top of your list for your next trip to Romania.
 Check below the top 10 things you should do in Brasov.